BforBen/guildfordbc.github.io/index.md

     <h1>{{ site.title }}</h1>
 </div>

-<p class="lead">This page gives an overview of the applications and code shared on GitHub.</p>
+<p class="lead">This page gives an overview of the applications and code shared on GitHub by Guildford Borough Council.</p>

 Unless otherwise specified all code is written in **C#** for **Microsoft .NET Framework v4.5**.